Treaty of Dovydiškės: Provisions

 To cover up the signing of the treaty, the Teutonic Knights organized a five-day hunt in May 1380.
 The Lithuanian side was represented by Jogaila and his adviser Vaidila, Vytautas and his adviser Ivan Olshanski.
 Vytautas' presence further complicated explanations of the treaty and it is unclear if he knew about the negotiations.
 The Teutons sent grosskomtur Rüdiger von Elner, komtur of Elbing Ulrich von Fricke, and vogt of Dirschau Albrecht von Luchtenberg.
 The place where the treaty was signed is not known.
 The name of Dovydiškės is found only in the chronicles of Wigand of Marburg as Dowidisken.
 The treaty itself mentions Daudiske; German language texts have used Daudiske or Daudisken.
 However, no such place is known either in Lithuania or Prussia.
 Some theories claim that the treaty was signed somewhere between Kaunas and Insterburg or that the village was named Šiaudiniškė (Szaudiniszki).

 The clauses of the treaty were, overall, convoluted and not entirely clear.
 Jogaila and the Knights agreed not to attack each other.
 Based on the terms of the accord, Jogaila agreed not to intervene during attacks by the Teutonic Knights against Kęstutis or his children.
 However, if it was necessary to help to avoid any suspicions, it would not be a violation of the treaty.
 Historians noted that the treaty was somewhat superfluous as Jogaila's lands were protected by the ten-year Truce of Trakai, signed in 1379.
 The primary purpose of the treaty was to guarantee the neutrality of the Teutonic Knights in the power struggle between Jogaila and his brothers, Dukes Andrei of Polotsk and Dmitry of Bryansk, and their ally Dmitri Donskoi, Grand Duke of Moscow.
-Jogaila, having secured his western front, directed his attention to the east, where he allied himself with the Golden Horde for the upcoming Battle of Kulikovo against the Grand Duchy of Moscow.
+Jogaila, having secured his western front, directed his attention to the east, where he allied himself with the Golden Horde for the upcoming Battle of Kulikovo against Moscow.
 Some historians blamed Uliana of Tver, mother of Jogaila, or his adviser Vaidila, others pointed out generational differences: Kęstutis was about 80 years old and determined not to accept Christianity while Jogaila was about 30 years old and was looking for ways to convert and modernize the country.